meoknu/gold/readme.md

 you may also add a //TODO: but be aware that it might cause your pull request to not be merged because of the lack of complete functionality in the future.

-__If you have any questions or would like to chat with the Scatter team or others who are involved in the project you can join us on [Telegram](https://t.me/Scatter)__
+__If you have any questions or would like to chat with the Gold team or others who are involved in the project you can join us on [Telegram](https://t.me/Gold)__

 ## Responsible Disclosure and Bug Bounties

 Please do not post security centric bugs inside of issues.
-Send them directly to scatter.eos@gmail.com and they will be handled promptly.
+Send them directly to gold.eos@gmail.com and they will be handled promptly.

 Bug bounties will be valued and paid out on a case-to-case basis.
-Though keep in mind that at the moment Scatter is not a funded project and the bounties might not be very substantial.
+Though keep in mind that at the moment Gold is not a funded project and the bounties might not be very substantial.